sean44104/Removable-Gate-GCC/README.md

 I am currently writing this up, its a work in progess.
 Eventually I hope to have useful documented information on each material available so that you can make the best decisions possible when ordering parts.
 Give me time!

+For now, here are my general recomendations.
+I have tried a TON of the JLC materials, so if you ever have a question about any of them, try DMing me!

+For the gateplates, I think BY FAR the best material for them is 8001 Translucent, Oil Sprayed Resin.
+It is tough, dimensionally reliable, beautiful, and has very low friction!
+Rienne herself has rated the Notched 8001 Translucent gateplates as a 9/10!

+For the shell, you have options.
+Either go with MJF Nylon, Black Resin, Imagine Black, or 8228 Resin.
+Nylon can be really nice, but it feels rough in the hands which can mean a lot of friction.
+Black Resin and Imagine Black are the exact same, except Imagine Black is a darker shade.
+They are both smooth and nice, but fragile.
+Apparently the 8228 Resin is the best of both worlds, being smooth like the black resins yet a bit more durable and less brittle.
+Only problem is that its a little ugly.
+My personal preference is Imagine Black, but I have not tried a full shell in 8228.
+8001 Translucent Oil Spray is also an option for the shell.
+Its pretty and durable and it will work but the fit isnt the best, experiment at your own risk to your bank account!

+For other miscellaneous small things, like buttons or triggers, go with Black Resin.
+Its cheap and will give you by far the best results.
+It is very smooth and high resolution, and its very accurate even at small sizes.
+I have generally loved the parts I have gotten in this material.
+I dont recommend it for gateplates though, because it is higher friction than alternatives and it can sometimes the gate can print wide and inaccurately when using black resin.